christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 where the Celtic people settled (Ebro river, Iberia, Hibernia, etc.).

 Abel and Cain are just a copy of Romulus and Remus.
 Judas Iscariot is a copy of Brutus.
 Genesis 4:5-31.
 Enoch, Irad, Mehujael, Methuselah, Lamech, Seth, Enosh, Kenan, Mahalalel, are copies of Titus Livy's Regal Rome of the seven kings.

-Also, Caesar, Kaiser (German for Caesar), Kesar or Kaysar (Persian for Caesar), Kaisar (Ancient Greek for Caesar), Tsar (Russian for Caesar) and Khazar are not just phonetic coincidences.
-It all ties back to the Divine Julius cult.

 Russian historian and mathematician Anatoly Fomenko wrote several books where he claimed that the city of Yoros = Jerusalem = Troy and it was situated on the eastern, Asiatic shore of Bosphorus, closer to the Black Sea, very near to the Beykoz mountain (Golgotha).
 The fact that Ptolemaic/Bosphoran/Roman kings, many who were Celtic Galatians and Aryan Sarmatians, role played as jews, an irrelevant tribe, and israel was an irrelevant slice of land in the desert, this makes this claim more credible. jews just adopted this imperial cult and they got their entire identity and history from here.